collective/collective.geo.wms/README.rst

 License
 =======

-The project is licensed under the GPL.
+The project is licensed under the GPLv2.

 .. _`opening a ticket`: https://github.com/collective/collective.geo.bundle/issues